moretromain/cpp-bootstrap/README.md

 * Use ```build-[platform]``` script to automatically launch the CMake GUI with predefined out-of-tree build folders

 Todo:
-* Basic CI to ensure emtpy projects are still building
 * More examples and templates